bosch-aisecurity-aishield/watchtower/README.md

 ## Known Issues

-1. Repositories cloned from GitHub and Hugging Face during watchtower analysis will not be automatically removed post-analysis.
+1. Repositories cloned from GitHub and Hugging Face during watchtower analysis are not automatically removed post-analysis.
 It is advisable to manually delete these folders found within the 'src' directory.
-2. The Docker and UI versions of the playground, previously available, have been removed due to a reported [security issue](https://github.com/bosch-aisecurity-aishield/watchtower/issues/28).
-While these features may be reintroduced in future updates, developers are encouraged to extend the application to create their own UI and Docker deployments.

 ---

 ## Contribution